 At the ripe age of 64, I hereby announce my retirement.
 Below, you will find my letter of resignation.

 I’ve quit being overly ambitious.
 What I have is exactly what I want.
 And what I want is exactly what I have.
 And when I believe otherwise, then I know I am confused.
 That’s when I stop profoundly, get still, and wait until the mud settles and the water is clear.

 I’ve quit needing to be in control.
-That’s what the first half of life is about.
-Taking your life by the horns.
-Exercising your will.
-Creating the world in your own image.
-The second half of life, that’s more about giving up control, letting go of your grip on things, letting go of your grip on yourself.
+That’s what the first half of my life was about.
+Taking my life by the horns.
+Exercising my will.
+Creating the world in my own image.
+The second half of my life, that’s more about giving up control, letting go of my grip on things, letting go of my grip on myself.
 It’s not about being willful; it’s about being willing.

 Willing to be wrong, which means I’ve quit having to be right all the time.
 I don’t have an opinion about this, and I don’t have an opinion about that.
 I’m old.
 I don’t have the energy to butt heads.
 Besides, it’s funny how often it turns out I am wrong!
 It’s really helpful to have a lot of people around me who know better.

 I’ve quit having to be good looking.
 Sure people sometimes tell me, especially in Japan, that I look like Richard Gere, (minus the hair).
 But, in reality, I look more like Bernie Sanders.
 I’m no longer lean and mean.
 I’m pudgy.
 I’m getting crusty on the outside, but supple on the inside.
 On the surface I’m looking old, but deep within I’m finding my innocence through my maturity.